-You are welcome to apply for on-campus housing in your application.
+Due to the limited number of dorms, on-campus housing is NOT guaranteed for research visiting students, but you are more than welcome to apply in your application.
 To apply, simply check "Yes" on the Online Application System in response to the question regarding accommodation and then select your room preferences.

-Visit the Accommodation section of our website for detailed information on dormitories.
+Visit the Accommodation section of our website for detailed information on the university dormitories.

-MoST and MoE invitees may only submit the following application materials to the Online Application System.
+Invitees of the above may only submit the following application materials to the Online Application System:

-- ID Photo: a digital photo in compliance with government regulations (JPG format)
+- ID Photo: a digital ID photo in compliance with government regulations (JPG format)

-- Passport: a color photocopy of the personal information page of your passport.
-Mainland Chinese applicants may submit the front and the back of your PRC identity card instead (PDF format)
+- Passport: a color photocopy of the personal information page of your passport (PDF format)

-- Letter of Invitation: a color photocopy of your letter of invitation from MoST or MoE (PDF format)
+- Letter of Invitation: a color photocopy of your Letter of Invitation from MoE, MoST, or MoFA (PDF format)

 Visiting Student Guidebook

 Wondering how you'll live and study?
 The Guidebook for Exchange/Visiting Students, essential handbook for all prospective and current visiting students, is likely to answer your questions!
 You are encouraged to refer to Chapter 2 and 5 for information on pre-arrival arrangements and campus life.

 Information in Chapter 4 Academics does not apply to research visiting students for they are not eligible for course enrollment.

 Manager, International Students Division

 Office of International Affairs, National Taiwan University